 Financial institutions accounting for eligible loans under Section 4013 are not required to apply ASC Subtopic 310-40 to the Section 4013 loans for the term of the loan modification.
 Financial institutions do not have to report Section 4013 loans as TDRs in regulatory reports.
 However, consistent with the statute, the agencies are collecting information about the volume of loans modified under Section 4013.
-Beginning with the June 30, 2020, report date, institutions should report the total number of loans outstanding that have been modified under Section 4013 and the outstanding balance of these loans in Call Report Schedule RC-C, Part I, Loans and Leases, Memorandum items 17.a and 17.b, respectively.
-These two items are being collected on a confidential basis at the institution level.6 See Appendix A for detailed line item instructions for these Schedule RC-C, Part I, Memorandum items.
+Financial institutions should report the total number of loans outstanding that have been modified under Section 4013 and the outstanding balance of these loans in Call Report Schedule RC-C, Part I, Loans and Leases, Memorandum items 17.a and 17.b, respectively.
+These two items are being collected on a confidential basis at the institution level.3